Boost your immunity this winter with the free NHS flu vaccination.

 Why do I need a vaccine?

-As we learn to live with COVID-19, it’s so important to make sure you are protected against potentially serious winter illnesses such as the flu.
+It's so important to make sure you are protected against potentially serious winter illnesses such as the flu.

 Even if you were vaccinated against flu last year, you will need another this winter as the virus can change from year-to-year.
 Boost your immunity this winter by getting the free vaccine.